grzesiekwysocki/PORTFOLIO/README.md

 <a name="aboutme">ABOUT ME :mag_right:</a>

 I have always been fascinated by computer science issues but I had problem to find right way to develop my tech skills.
 As a teenager, I earned money by creating websites based on CMS PHP Fusion 7 and Wordpress.
-After graduate, I worked as junior ERP implenet specialist and helpdesk as line 3 support.
+After graduate, I worked as junior ERP implement specialist and helpdesk as line 1 support.
 I also worked too as an internet service technician.

 <a name="techbooks">TECH BOOKS :book:</a>
 <ul>